irishdevops/irishdevops/README.md

      This is a collection of portfolios developed during my masters in Artificial Intelligence.

-I also love to chat with enthisastic people working on similar projects or exploring new areas of knowledge!
+I also love to chat with enthusiastic people working on similar projects or exploring new areas of knowledge!

 - 🛜 Connect me via **https://www.linkedin.com/in/g25d34i/**